avamsi/climate/README.md

 }
 ```

-Eclipse is built on top of [Cobra](https://github.com/spf13/cobra) (and through it), autogenerates completion and help commands for you --
+Clifr is built on top of [Cobra](https://github.com/spf13/cobra) (and through it), autogenerates completion and help commands for you --

 ```
 $ cobra --help